PsyTeachR/msc-data-skills/docs/07-func.md

 ##  [1]   0  10  20  30  40  50  60  70  80  90 100
 ```

-The argument `length.out` is useful if you know how many steps you want to divide something into Use `seq()` to create a vector that starts with 0, ends with 100, and has 12 equally spaced steps (hint: how many numbers would be in a vector with 2 *steps*?).
+The argument `length.out` is useful if you know how many steps you want to divide something into.
+Use `seq()` to create a vector that starts with 0, ends with 100, and has 12 equally spaced steps (hint: how many numbers would be in a vector with 2 *steps*?).

 ```r